Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/config.md

 ## Syncfusion Blazor controls

-This section provides default configuration for Xomega Syncfusion Blazor controls in the `blazor-controls-config` element, specifically the `XSfGrid`, for the [Syncfusion Blazor Views generator](../../generators/presentation/blazor/views-xsf.md), as follows.
+This section provides the default configuration for Xomega Syncfusion Blazor controls in the `blazor-controls-config` element, specifically the `XSfGrid`, for the [Syncfusion Blazor Views generator](../../generators/presentation/blazor/views-xsf), as follows.

 ```xml title="global_config.xom"
 <config xmlns="http://www.xomega.net/omodel">